-The Care Team have a variety of roles which include identified members being Child Protection Designated Persons, PRIME trainers and take responsibility for the administration of pupils in care.
+The Care Team have a variety of roles which include identified members being Child Protection Designated Persons, PRIME trainers and take responsibility for the administration of students in care.

-Due to flexibility of the team's shifts they are able to complete home / school liaison work with parents and carers to ensure a consistent approach in the education of pupils, imperative work which Hunters Hill College take extremely seriously to support the success of all our pupils.
+Due to flexibility of the team's shifts they are able to complete home / school liaison work with parents and carers to ensure a consistent approach in the education of students, imperative work which Hunters Hill College take extremely seriously to support the success of all our students.

-There are 5 homes at Hunters Hill of which every student it assigned.
-Cropwood is the home for KS4 students and Shackleton, Raleigh, Scott and Frobisher are homes for KS3 students.
+There are 4 residential homes at Hunters Hill and Shackleton, Raleigh, Scott and Frobisher are homes for a mixture of KS3 and KS4 students.

-Whilst in Cropwood House young people are encouraged to work through independent living skills programmes and equip themselves whole heartedly with the skills and experience needed to conduct themselves effectively in modern society.
-As well offering excellent facilities young people are provided with opportunities to gain modern workplace skills such as carpentry and motor vehicle maintenance, and the opportunity to work with highly skilled staff in these areas.
+Whilst in Cropwood young people are encouraged to work through independent living skills programmes and equip themselves whole heartedly with the skills and experience needed to conduct themselves effectively in modern society.
+Along with this Hunters Hill offer excellent facilities providing our young people with opportunities to gain modern workplace skills such as carpentry and motor vehicle maintenance, and the opportunity to work with highly skilled staff in these areas.

 Shackleton House is a very lively house, it is full of vibrant boys with many hidden talents.
 Our staff also have hidden talents.
 We have singers and dancers to name a few.
 We have up and coming dedicated footballers and rugby stars, who train relentlessly and have represented the school in numerous fixtures.